Kong/terraform-provider-konnect-beta/docs/resources/event_gateway_consume_policy_skip_record.md

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `name` (String) A unique user-defined name of the policy.
-- `parent_policy_id` (String) When specified, it sets the ID of the parent policy.
+- `parent_policy_id` (String) The unique identifier of the parent schema validation policy, if any.
 Requires replacement if changed.

 ### Read-Only